What to Expect During an In-Home Pet Euthanasia Appointment

 Preparing for the appointment

-Before the visit, you may wish to choose a quiet, comfortable place where your pet feels most at ease — this could be their favourite bed, a sofa, or even a spot in the garden if the weather allows.
+Before the appointment itself, you may wish to choose a quiet, comfortable place where your pet feels most at ease — this could be their favourite bed, a sofa, or even a spot in the garden if the weather allows.
 You’re welcome to have family members, children, or other pets present if that feels right for you.

 Ahead of the appointment, we’ll send you electronic consent forms to read and sign.
 We recommend completing these in advance if possible, as this allows the visit itself to remain calm, unhurried, and fully focused on your pet.